Let Her Go: Commercial performance

 "Let Her Go" was released in July 2012 as the second single from Passenger's third album All the Little Lights.
 The song became a hit first in the Netherlands after Dave, a Dutch fan, e-mailed Passenger expressing his wish to introduce the song to some Dutch radio stations, claiming it could be a hit there.
 This resulted in the song trending on Dutch stations and finding enormous commercial success with the Dutch public.
-The song became a hit first in the Netherlands, reaching number two in the Dutch Top 40 in November 2012 and spending a total of four non-consecutive weeks at that position.
+The song reached number two in the Dutch Top 40 in November 2012, spending a total of four non-consecutive weeks at that position.
 The next month that year, it topped at number one.

-Since 2013, and after initial success in the Netherlands, "Let Her Go" has reached number one in Australia, Austria, Belgium, Czech Republic, Denmark, Finland, Germany, Greece, Ireland, Israel, Italy, Luxembourg, Mexico, New Zealand, Norway, Slovakia, Sweden and Switzerland, number two in the UK Singles Chart, number five in the US on the Billboard Hot 100 and number one on Billboard Hot Rock Songs, making it his first international success.
+Since 2013, and after initial success in the Netherlands, "Let Her Go" has reached number one in Australia, Austria, Belgium, Czech Republic, Denmark, Finland, Germany, Greece, Ireland, Israel, Italy, Luxembourg, Mexico, New Zealand, Norway, Slovakia, Sweden and Switzerland, number two in the UK Singles Chart, number five in the US on the Billboard Hot 100 and number one on Billboard Hot Rock Songs, making it Passenger's first international success.
 The song has sold over 1 million digital copies in the UK, and over 4 million in the US as of July 2014.
-In October 2019, "Let Her Go" surpassed one billion streams on the music service Spotify, one of the most played songs on the service.
+In October 2019, "Let Her Go" surpassed one billion streams on the music service Spotify, making it one of the most played songs on the service.

 Music video

-The music video was uploaded on 25 July 2012, directed and produced by the Australian video artist Dave Jensen and Tavic.
+The music video was uploaded on the day after the single, directed and produced by the Australian video artist Dave Jensen and Tavic.
 It shows the stage being prepared for a Passenger concert, with footage of Passenger performance with his backing band and shots of the audience present reacting.

-As of September 2022, the video has received over 3.3 billion views on the video-sharing website YouTube, making it the 24th most viewed video of all time on the site.
+As of March 2024, the video has received over 3.9 billion views on the video-sharing website YouTube, making it the 29th most viewed video ever on the site.

 Track listing

 Cover versions

-In 2013, Jasmine Thompson released a cover version.

 British singer Birdy recorded a cover version called "Let Him Go" in 2013 on BBC Radio 1's Live Lounge.

 An unreleased acoustic version of the song was donated to support college radio in the USA on the 2013 College Radio Day Vol. 2 album.
 The song was limited to being on only the CD version of the album (only 1,500 copies have been pressed).

-Italian pianist Costantino Carrara published a piano arrangement of this song on 6 December 2013, that quickly became the most popular Let Her Go piano cover with more than 20 million views.

 In August 2014, Glen Templeton made a country cover of the song.

+American trance singer JES released her cover version of the song titled "Let Him Go" in 2019.

-The song is sampled heavily in Central Cee's 2022 single Let Go.
+The song is sampled heavily in Central Cee's 2022 single "Let Go".